mochi-hpc/mochi-doc/docs/source/yokan/01_init.rst

-Yokan adopts the typical Mochi microservice architecture (used for instance in the :ref:`Margo microservice template<margo-microservice-template>`), with a *server* library providing the microservice's *provider* implementation, a *client* library providing access its capabilities (putting and getting key/value pairs), and an *admin* library providing control over the providers (creating and destroying databases)..
+Yokan adopts the typical Mochi microservice architecture (used for instance in the :ref:`Margo microservice template<margo-microservice-template>`), with a *server* library providing the microservice's *provider* implementation, a *client* library providing access to its capabilities (e.g., putting and getting key/value pairs), and an *admin* library providing control over the providers (creating and destroying databases).
 Hence the first thing we need to do is instantiate a provider.

 Since we have enabled Bedrock support, let's take advantage of that and write